|

 have lived our entire lives naked.
 Putting on clothes does not heal our

-nakedness before God; He can see through our thin gauze, but people are only
+nakedness before God; He can see through our thin gauze.
+People are only

 concerned about outward appearances, whereas God sees the heart.
 Putting on